 #9 When rolling out, flour surface and be sure to rotate the dough so it doesn’t stick to the surface

 Nothing is more annoying than when you rolled out the dough and then you realize that it’s sticking to the surface.
 This has happened to me many times.
 The trick is to actually move your dough constantly while rolling out to avoid this.
-First flour the surface and then only roll a few times before rotating the dough, I even turn it upside down.
-Also, flour the surface in between.
+First flour the surface lightly and then only roll a few times before rotating the dough, I even turn it upside down.
 You can dust off too much flour much more easily than actually transferring sticky pie dough.
+However, too much flour will make your dough hard, so be careful.
+You can also roll out sticky dough between parchment paper as seen below on the picture.

 #10 Fold the dough to the middle before transferring to the pan